RajivKurian/image-processor/src/workers/README.md

 Workers
 =======

-Used to do the actual image processing code.
+Used to do the actual image processing work.

 1. Runs one or more serial image-processing stages.
 The output of one stage is the input to the other.
 2. Use [Halide](https://github.com/halide/Halide) for the image-processing kernels.